 Best Dog Food for Pitbull Puppies to Gain Weight

 If your puppy started out as a small dog or dealt with a health condition that left him underweight, you may want food for your Pitbull puppy to gain weight.
-These foods tend to be higher in protein and calories so you will need less food to provide your Pitbull puppy with additional calories.
+These foods tend to be higher in protein and calories.
+So you will need less food to provide your Pitbull puppy with additional calories.

-Bully Max High Performance Super Premium Dog Food
+Bully Max High Performance

 There are a lot of things we like about the Bully Max Dog Food.
-It uses real meat as the primary ingredient and has a whopping 535 calories per cup – this is much more calories than you will find in practically any other dog food.
+It uses real meat as the primary ingredient and has a whopping 535 calories per cup.
+This is much more calories than you will find in practically any other dog food.
 This dog food has never been recalled as it is triple-checked before it leaves the facility.

-This dog food should not be fed to very young puppies but is a great option for older puppies and can even be fed to adult dogs.
+This dog food should not be fed to very young puppies.
+But is a great option for older puppies and can even be fed to adult dogs.
 It can even be fed to pregnant or nursing dogs, so it will be a suitable choice for your pup in all stages of his or her life.

 The Diamond Premium Recipe is perfect as a dog food for Pitbull puppies.
 It has optimal levels of fat and protein to support your puppy, along with DHA from salmon oil to encourage brain and eye development.